OpenDSA/OpenDSA/RST/en/CT/Iteration.rst

    Creating a List

-By default the ``create list with`` block creates a list with slots for three elements.
+By default the `create list with` block creates a list with slots for three elements.
 Of course, a list with more or fewer slots for elements may be needed.
 For this reason the ``create list with`` block can be edited to add or remove slots.
-The figure below shows an example of the editing
+The figure below shows an example of the editing.

 .. odsafig:: Images/List-editing-list-block.png
-   :width: 500
+   :width: 400
    :align: center

    Editing the ``create list with`` block